mootools/mootools-more/Docs/Forms/Form.Validator.md

 ### Syntax

-	myFormValidator.test(className, field, warn);
+	myFormValidator.test(name, field, warn);

 ### Arguments

-1. className - (*string*) the className associated with the validator
+1. name - (*string*) the name associated with the validator
-2. field - (*mixed*) A string of the id for an Element or an Element reference of the input element to test against the className/validator
+2. field - (*mixed*) A string of the id for an Element or an Element reference of the input element to test against the name/validator
 3. warn - (*boolean*, optional) whether test will add a warning advice message if the validator fails; if set to *true* test will always return valid regardless of the input.

 ### Returns